doriantaylor/rb-forget-passwords/README.md

-This resource should actually never be seen, as it currently only arises when outside content-handling traffic is directed to locations other than the two specified by ForgetPasswords.
+This resource should actually never be seen, as it currently only arises when outside content-handling traffic is directed to locations other than the two specified by Forget Passwords.

 ### `knock_bad` (currently handled by `basic-409.xhtml`)